-But the question is do you still need a screen protector after all the advancement in the hardened glass technology.
+But the question is, do you still need a screen protector after all the advancement in the hardened glass technology?

 Do You Need a Tempered Glass or Plastic Screen Protector?
-Even With Corning Gorilla Glass 6, 5,4,3, etc?
+Even With Corning Gorilla Glass 6, 5,4,3, etc.?

-Also, the Gorilla Glass 6 is nearly the same as the Gorilla Glass 5 when it comes to scratch resistance but it can take more falls or drops which makes it slightly better.
+I used the Samsung Galaxy S9 (Corning Gorilla Glass 5) and recently shifted to the Asus Rog Phone II that comes with the Gorilla Glass 6 for protection.
+The Gorilla Glass 6 is nearly the same as the Gorilla Glass 5 when it comes to scratch resistance, but it can take more falls or drops, which makes it slightly better.

 Samsung S9 (Corning Gorilla Glass 5)